Born in Norwalk, Connecticut / Lives and works in metropolitan Kansas City

 Art began the serious study and practice of visual art during his sophomore year at Boston College.
 In drawing and painting classes, he was introduced to the expressive possibilities of visual form.
 At the same time, he was enrolled in Art History Survey and saw the confluence of the social, cultural, and political currents he was studying in all his other courses.
 This made a profound impression on him.
 After receiving his Bachelor of Arts degree in 1983, he went on for further study at the University of Kansas, earning a Bachelor of Fine Arts degree in 1985.
 From the fall of 1988 through the spring of 1990, Art was a Graduate Teaching Fellow at the University of North Texas, where he taught beginning drawing and figure drawing, earning his Master of Fine Arts degree in1990.

-For the past twenty-one years—concurrent with his studio practice—Art has worked for Mid-America Arts Alliance, managing the fabrication and preparation of hundreds of art and humanities exhibitions.
-In that capacity, he has helped numerous artists, curators, and collectors design solutions to better display and ship artwork.
+Since 1995—concurrent with his studio practice—Art has worked for Mid-America Arts Alliance, managing the fabrication and preparation of hundreds of art and humanities exhibitions.
+In that capacity, he has helped hundreds of artists, curators, and collectors design solutions to better display and ship artwork.